All Episodes

 In fact, if CBS and CBS radio was really going to get serious about all of this, why don't they go ban all that music on some of their radio stations where they make millions of dollars?

-No, I know, they're not going to do that.
+No, I know they're not going to do that.

 When I grew up, I never heard the term hoe.

-It came from and that's there's a lot of the lyrics that we can't even say here on the radio.
+It came from, and that's there's a lot of the lyrics that we can't even say here on the radio.

 So if it's commercially successful, if there's an audience to buy it, it should be allowed under the way we do things in this country to be able to be said.

-Should it be set on the airwaves?
+Should it be said on the airwaves?

 No, I don't think so.